The cost of travelling through the Fehmarnbelt tunnel

 ... you can find the analyses and forecasts that have been carried out for the Fehmarnbelt project in our document archive here

 To assess the economics of the project, Femern A/S used an average price of DKK 494 (2015 prices) for a passenger car.
-This corresponds to the current cost of buying a 10-trip ticket on the Rødby-Puttgarden ferry service.
-The equivalent average price for lorries is DKK 2,092 (2015 prices) including VAT.
+This corresponded to the cost of buying a 10-trip ticket on the Rødby-Puttgarden ferry service.
+The equivalent average price for lorries was DKK 2,092 (2015 prices) including VAT.

 Femern A/S is responsible for ensuring that revenues from users are able to repay the loans.
 The revenues also have to cover the operation and maintenance of the tunnel, however the company is not intended to make profits for the owner.
 The revenues will enable the link to have paid for itself in 28 years, as well as financing its operation and maintenance throughout the tunnel's projected 120 year life.